Menu

 Associate Degree

-This Associate of Science, Geomatics & Surveying degree prepares students to be a technician or for transfer to the bachelor’s degree program at Oregon Tech.
-Students interested in a 2-year AAS degree with focus in Surveying & Geomatics may want to consider an AAS in Civil Engineering and Surveying Technology.
+This Associate of Science, Civil Engineering & Surveying Technology degree prepares students to be a technician or for transfer to the bachelor’s degree program at Oregon Tech.
 [Click for More]

 Clackamas Community College